-- Terms governing intellectual property, where users will be clearly informed that the content, logo and other visual media is company property, protected by the relevant intellectual property laws.
+- Terms governing intellectual property, where users will clearly inform that the content, logo and other visual media is company property, protected by the relevant intellectual property laws.

-- Then, the Termination clause informs that a user’s account on your website can be terminated on your discretion or also in case of abuse.
+- Then, the Termination clause informs that a user’s account on your website can terminate on your discretion or also in case of abuse.

 - Informing users about the law which governs the agreement.
-It is best that it should be the law that is enforceable in the country in which your business is headquartered, or where the main market for your business is.
+It is best that it should stay with the law that is enforceable in the country in which your business is headquarter, or where the main market for your business is.

-- There will also be clauses related to third-party website links, outlining to the user that you are not responsible for anything that is accessed through such links.
+- There will also clauses relating to third-party website links.
+Outlining to the user that you are not responsible for anything that has access through such links.

-- For example, if your website allows users to create content and can make it available publically then, a content section informs a user that he owns the right to the content they have created.
+- For example, if your website allows users to create content and can make it available publicly.
+Then, a content section informs a user that he owns the right to the content they have created.
 This also outlines that users must give you a license to share this content on your website or mobile app.

 - With user produced content, there is the risk that copyright claims made either under the DMCA or similar provisions in different jurisdictions.
 Thus, Terms and Conditions also need to set out that you will respond to notices and remove any infringing content.

-- Then there are clauses addressing the limitations that are imposed upon users to be able to use the services, this can be provided as a list within the Terms and Conditions.
+- Then there are clauses addressing the limitations that impose upon users to be able to use the services.
+This can be provided as a list within the Terms and Conditions.

 Creating Terms and Conditions policy is important, though, not required by the law.
 But, if you have it on your website or on the mobile app, it will benefit you.
-As a contract between the parties, Terms and Conditions can be enforced if there is any breach from either side.
+As a contract between the parties, Terms and Conditions can enforce if there is any breach from either side.

 Frequently Asked Questions